-Step 2: Here you can review and edit your school's information to ensure it is up-to-date.
+Step 2: Once you login it will bring you to the 'My School' page.
+Here you can review and edit your school's information to ensure it is up-to-date.
 This will be the primary page that you will use to enter and upload all the required information to obtain a stock epinephrine prescription for your school.

-Adding/Editing Trained Staff Members:
+Adding & Editing Trained Staff Members